danielharrell/LectFall2015/Question.md

 outcome of the world, that might ever be traced traced to an origin; it is rather an origin in itself.

-I'm not sure if what I just said makes sufficient sense, so let me put the possibility a different way, through an example.
+I have another way of thinking about this possibility, that doesn't rely on the terms I've used so far.
 Suppose you happened upon me earlier today, and having lapsed in your attention to the Friday Night Lecture, you idly ask me who the lecturer is.
-Now, the answer I would likely give
-is: "I am."
+Now, the answer I would likely give is: "I am."
 But if I wanted to tease you, I might reply: "Oh, Mr Harrell is."
 In one sense these answers are the same, but in another sense, I think, they are different, and the way we might put the difference is that when I refer to myself as Mr Harrell in answering your question, I might be said to *have* the answer; but when I refer to myself as "I", I might be said to *be* the answer.

+Make sure the underline the unanswerable character of question.
+In questions for all of us, we are put in the position of being the answers, rather than possessing them.
+We don't have answers, we are answers.
+We embody them rather than possess them.

 tied to my use of the pronoun in one but the other, , I'll be the ecturenot having kept up with the Friday Night Lecture slate, you but before my lecture,